Turkey & Syria Earthquakes Response

 On February 6, 2023, two powerful magnitude 7.8+ earthquakes struck Turkey, causing widespread damage across Turkey and Syria.
 A a magnitude 6.4 aftershock on February 20, 2023 and a magnitude 5.2 quake on February 27, 2023 caused further destruction.

-These quakes, along with subsequent, powerful aftershocks, are the worst to strike the area in modern history.
-Tens of thousands of people were killed, many more are injured or missing, and millions of people–many of whom were already vulnerable after years of conflict and amidst a harsh winter with ongoing food insecurity–have been impacted.
+These quakes, along with subsequent, powerful aftershocks, were the worst to strike the area in modern history.
+Tens of thousands of people were killed, many more were injured or remain missing, and millions of people–many of whom were already vulnerable after years of conflict and amidst a harsh winter with ongoing food insecurity–have been impacted.

-Operation USA is committed to aiding relief efforts at this time.
+Operation USA is committed to aiding relief efforts.

 In mid February, two shipments of several tons of medical supplies left our warehouse in Los Angeles for transport to Turkey.
-We will continue assessing further opportunities to deliver material aid into Turkey, and are also calling for cash donations in support of emergency cash grants and long-term recovery support.
+In May, we began distributing emergency cash grants to community-based partners working in impacted communities.
+We will continue assessing further opportunities to deliver material aid into Turkey, and are also calling for further cash donations in support of grants and long-term recovery support.

 HOW TO HELP: